BitPortal/bitportal-client/README.md

 # BitPortal Client

-BitPortal client for iOS, Android.
+BitPortal's React Native client for iOS, Android.
 More clients support are under development: web, windows, macOS and browser extension.

 ## About BitPortal

 BitPortal is a mobile multi-chain crypto wallet based on Bip32 Identity.
 It supports BTC, ETH, EOS and ChainX V1 (Substrate v1 based).

-For ETH, it also provided support for ERC20 and dApp Browser.
-It performances like a metamask wallet when access to a web dApp.
+For ETH, it also provided support for ERC20 and dApp Browser. dApp Browser performances like a metamask wallet when access to a web pages.

 (Right now ChainX v1 has been upgraded to newer version.)